superfluid-finance/graphinator/README.md

 ### Options

 - `--network`: The network to use.
 Defaults to `base-mainnet`.
 - `--token`: The token to liquidate.
-This is a required option.
 - `--batchSize`: The number of accounts to liquidate in each batch.
 Defaults to `15`.
 - `--gasMultiplier`: A multiplier to apply to the estimated gas cost for each transaction.
 Defaults to `1.2`.
 - `--loop`: If set, the script will run indefinitely, checking for new accounts to liquidate every 15min.